pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 Over time, the reasons for competitive advantage have changed.
 Before the 60s, economies of scale were the primary source of competitive advantage.
 Mass production without customising were.

-Business Processes are positioned on multiple layers of an organisation.
-However the executable processes (mostly modelled using BPMN) are commonly found in the operational layer, not the organisational layer.
+Business Processes are positioned on multiple layers of an organization.
+However the executable processes (mostly modelled using BPMN) are commonly found in the operational layer, not the organizational layer.
 Here, value chain diagrams only describe the abstract concepts due to lack of instrumentalisation.

 {:.center-small}
 ![](/images/2016-01-23-erp-master-information-systems-uzk-summary/4.png)